raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
-I am Raymond ZHAO Wenlong, a computer programmer and researcher, improver of things, and life-long student.
+I am Raymond ZHAO Wenlong, a computer Engineer and Researcher, improver of things, and life-long student.
 <br>

 I like problem solving, reading and travelling.
 <br>

-You can find my projects at my [github](https://github.com/muyun) and my research [here](http://muyun.github.io/research/) .
+There are my projects at my [github](https://github.com/muyun) and my research [here](http://muyun.github.io/research/) .
 <br>

 email/g: wenlzhao@gmail.com .